Skip to content

 Run tasks and programs

-pixi run -e docs quarto preview # run `quarto preview` within the docs environments
+pixi run -e docs quarto preview # run quarto preview in the docs environment

-pixi run python # run Python within your project's default environment.
+pixi run python # run Python in the project's default environment

 Composable multi-environment projects